HSiasi/web_sensors/README.md

-# Introduction to WEB_SENSORS APPLICATION
+# Introduction to WEB_SENSORS application
 This repo contains the SW that is the WEB_SENSORS device-side application, intended to run on a NINA-W10 module, which contains an ESP32 chip.
 The HW repo for the associated WHRE application board can be found [here](https://github.com/u-blox/whre-prototype).

 This repo can be used in: